South Carolina Automobile Accident Attorneys

 Rear-end collisions are the most common accidents as over two million reported each year, while frontal collisions, rollovers, and t-bone accidents happen a great deal as well.

-Automobile accidents can produce very different types of injuries, even in small scale accidents.
+Columbia, South Carolina automobile accidents can produce very different types of injuries, even in small scale accidents.
 It’s difficult to find jurors who have not been individually involved both directly or indirectly in some type of automobile accident.
 These experiences taint the jurors’ views of automobile accidents.
 In addition, you can expect that the insurance company will try to persuade jurors against personal injury claims.

 An insurance company’s job is to make money and pay as little money as possible to an automobile accident victim.